dvbsknd/FCC-personal-library/README.md

 1. Return a comment count for each book
 1. Make tests add/remove dummy data to the database
 1. Document the deployment process
+1. Set-up deployments to an actual production environment